Dealing with the emotional impact of coronavirus and pancreatic cancer

 - Keep up to date with what changes to government advice means for you, but make sure you get information from reliable sources.
 Our information about coronavirus is regularly updated, and our nurse blogs explain recent changes.
 The government and NHS websites will also have up-to-date information.

 - Try to keep active.
 Have a look at our blog about keeping active and our information about physical activity, or on the NHS website.
 There are online fitness classes available – just make sure you choose one that’s right for your level of fitness.

 - Try to eat well.
 This can be difficult if you are feeling anxious, and pancreatic cancer can also affect your digestion, which can make this harder.
 Read our information about how to manage problems with diet and digestion, including pancreatic enzymes to deal with symptoms.

-- Try to keep busy if you are staying at home as much as possible – find activities that you enjoy that you can do at home.
-Some ideas might include reading, listening to or playing music, hobbies, jigsaws, online learning or watching films.
+- Try to keep busy if you are staying at home – find activities that you enjoy that you can do at home.
+Some ideas might include reading, listening to or playing music, gardening, hobbies, jigsaws, online learning or watching films.

 - Try to find ways to relax.
 This might include reading or watching the TV.
 Or you could try mindfulness, which uses meditation and breathing to change the way you think and feel about a situation.
 There is more information about mindfulness on the NHS website.